-A work can be protected simultaneously by copyright and other intellectual property rights (i.e. trademark rights or design rights).
-Additional protection is also possible, according to the Federal Act against Unfair Competition ("UCA").
+A work can be protected simultaneously by copyright and other intellectual property rights (i.e., trademark rights or design rights, which both depend on a registration).
+Additional protection is also possible according to the Federal Act against Unfair Competition ("UCA").